unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Introduction

-This paper introduces \texttt{unimpeded}\footnote{The \texttt{unimpeded} library and its source code are available at \url{https://github.com/handley-lab/unimpeded}.}, a publicly available pip-installable Python library and associated data repository.
+This paper introduces \texttt{unimpeded}~\cite{2025arXiv251105470O}\footnote{The \texttt{unimpeded} library and its source code are available at \url{https://github.com/handley-lab/unimpeded}.}, a publicly available pip-installable Python library and associated data repository.
 The primary aim of \texttt{unimpeded} is to provide an analogous grid to the PLA but utilising nested sampling chains, thereby enabling robust model comparison and tension quantification alongside parameter estimation.
 This initiative directly supports the goals of our DiRAC-funded projects (DP192 and 264), which seek a systematic examination of model-dataset combinations to uncover patterns that might illuminate the path towards resolving current cosmological puzzles or identifying a successor to $\Lambda$CDM.
+In this study, we focus our analysis on the standard $\Lambda$CDM model and seven of its most widely studied extensions, including both single-parameter and two-parameter variants.
+We acknowledge that this choice is conservative and represents a specific, well-defined subset of the vast landscape of possible cosmological models.
+Our primary goal is to assess how evidence for these canonical extensions evolves with dataset combination, rather than to perform an exhaustive search for new physics.
+Therefore, our conclusions regarding tensions and model preference should be interpreted as being conditional on this specific, and intentionally restricted, model space.
+While the current release focuses on these baseline models, the deliberate use of wide priors positions the chains for efficient extension to alternative models via importance sampling techniques, which will be integrated into future versions of \texttt{unimpeded} to allow rapid testing of additional theoretical scenarios without requiring full re-sampling.
 The \texttt{unimpeded} grid is designed to incorporate a broad variety of modern datasets and expanding as new data and models become relevant.
 All associated data products, including nested sampling and MCMC chains, are made publicly and permanently available on Zenodo\footnote{\url{https://zenodo.org/}}.
+Newer datasets, including DESI DR2, Pantheon+, Union3, and DES Y5, continue to be analysed and their nested sampling chains are made available publicly in our ongoing work~\cite{2025arXiv251110631O, 2026arXiv260305472O}.

 This paper is structured as follows.
 In Section~\ref{sec:theory}, we review the theoretical foundations of Bayesian inference and the three pillars of Bayesian cosmological analysis, namely parameter estimation, model comparison and tension quantification.
 We also discuss the concordance $\Lambda$CDM model and other models.
 We then detail our specific methodological approach with nested sampling in Section~\ref{sec:methodology}.
 The \texttt{unimpeded} library and its core functionalities are introduced in Section~\ref{sec:unimpeded_action}.
 We apply this framework to cosmological data, presenting our main findings in Section~\ref{sec:results}, presenting wide grids of model comparison and tension statistics.